itpp-labs/chatops-docs/docs/resend-bot/index.rst

 Register webhook at telegram
 ----------------------------
-* Replace <BOT_TOKEN> with your Telegram HTTP API access token.
+* Replace "PASTETHETOKEN" with your Telegram HTTP API access token.
-* Replace <WEB_HOOK> with your Invoke URL obtained in the previous section.
+* Replace "PASTEAWSWEBHOOK" with your Invoke URL obtained in the previous section.
 * Run following command